CodePushGo/website/src/content/blog/en/vue-mobile-app-capacitor.md

 Now, your app will automatically reload and show changes when you update your Vue app.

-## Using Capacitor Plugins
+## Using React Native Plugins

-Install a Capacitor plugin, such as the Share plugin, and use it in your Vue app:
+Install a React Native plugin, such as the Share plugin, and use it in your Vue app:

 ```shell
 npm i @capacitor/share